Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 Yeah, mostly.

-What do you mean mostly?
+What do you mean, mostly?

-Well, I didn't get a well, we didn't end up getting a definitive answer on is a non-action virtuous or whether or not the man in the coma is is virtuous.
+Well, I didn't get a well, we didn't end up getting a definitive answer on is a non-action virtuous or whether or not the man in the coma is virtuous.

 I didn't really get a definitive answer on either of you.